What are 15 of the best foods for sleep?

 Helpful product: Check out this the Kiwi-Klenz from Amazon that will not only act as a kiwi substitute, but provides your body with its needed vitamins and minerals.

 Bananas are not only delicious, good for the bones, and filled with potassium, but also contains the chemicals magnesium – (a natural muscle relaxant) and L-tryptophan, which in turn, gets converted to 5-HTP in the brain.
 The 5-HTP is converted to serotonin and melatonin.
-As you can see the pattern, foods that contain L-tryptophan, serotonin, and melatonin, are great for sleep!
+As you can see the pattern, the best foods for sleep contain L-tryptophan, serotonin, and melatonin.
 However, do not exceed more than one banana before the end of the night.
 Bananas also contain sucrose, a natural sugar found in almost all fruits, and can therefore inhibit sleep immediately after consumption.

 Helpful product: Try banana bites from Amazon if you’re on the move a lot and want to sneak in your banana serving!